stanford-ai4physics/PAWS/README.md

-This repository contains the code used in the paper ["Incorporating Physical Priors into Weakly-Supervised Anomaly Detection"](https://arxiv.org/abs/2405.08889) by Chi Lung Cheng, Gurpreet Singh, and Benjamin Nachman.
+This repository contains the code used in the paper ["Incorporating Physical Priors into Weakly-Supervised Anomaly Detection"](https://arxiv.org/abs/2405.08889) by Chi Lung Cheng, Gurpreet (Gup) Singh, and Benjamin Nachman.

 ## Introduction